PotLock/core/contracts/pot/README.md

     custom_min_threshold_score: Option<u32>,

     // fees
-    patron_referral_fee_basis_points: u32, // this could be optional with a default, but better to set explicitly for now
+    referral_fee_matching_pool_basis_points: u32, // this could be optional with a default, but better to set explicitly for now
     public_round_referral_fee_basis_points: u32, // this could be optional with a default, but better to set explicitly for now
     chef_fee_basis_points: u32,